vtphan/HeteroplasmyWorkflow/README.md

 ##### Readids.txt:
 Text file contains all input reads ID you want to run.
 Each line is reserved for only one ID.
 The output plots the samples by the ordering of read names in this file.

+Reads should be paired-end reads, and only the SampleID needs to be specified in the readids.txt file.
+For example, if you have sample SRR2146923 with a pair of reads named SRR2146923_1.fastq and SRR2146923_2.fastq, you only have to specify SRR2146923 in the readids.txt file.

+See [example_read_ids.txt](https://github.com/vtphan/HeteroplasmyWorkflow/blob/master/examples/example_read_ids.txt) for example of read IDs file.

 #### HOW TO RUN: